Schramm's formula and the Green's function for multiple SLE: Introduction

 \subsection{Outline of the paper}

-The main results of the paper are stated in Section \ref{mainsec}, while we review some aspects of multiple SLE$_\kappa$ and SLE$_\kappa(\rho)$ processes in Section \ref{sect:prelim}.
+The main results of the paper are stated in Section \ref{mainsec}, while we review some aspects of SLE$_\kappa$ and SLE$_\kappa(\rho)$ processes in Section \ref{sect:prelim}.

-In Section \ref{martingalesec}, we review and use ideas from CFT to generate predictions for Schramm's formula and Green's function for bichordal SLE with two curves growing toward infinity in terms of screening integrals.
+In Section \ref{martingalesec}, we review and use ideas from CFT to generate predictions for Schramm's formula and Green's function for multiple SLEs with two curves growing toward infinity in terms of screening integrals.

 In Section \ref{schrammsec}, we prove rigorously that the predicted Schramm's formula indeed gives the probability that a given point lies to the left of both curves.
 The proof relies on a number of technical asymptotic estimates; proofs of these estimates are given in \cite{LV2018B}.